Careers for Autistic Adults

 • Washing and wearing clothes

-• Preparing meals (if need)
+• Preparing meals (if needed)

 • Housekeeping